 Durham has a larger population, and is about 3 times larger than the population of Asheville.
 When comparing the sizes of Asheville and Durham, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 In the summer, Asheville is around the same temperature as Durham.
-Typically, the summer temperatures in Asheville in July are around 82°F (28°C), and Durham is about 79°F (26°C).
+Typically, the summer temperatures in Asheville in July average around 82°F (28°C), and Durham averages at about 79°F (26°C).

 People are often attracted to the plentiful sunshine in Durham this time of the year.
 In Asheville, it's very sunny this time of the year.
 Asheville usually receives around the same amount of sunshine as Durham during summer.
 Asheville gets 268 hours of sunny skies, while Durham receives 259 hours of full sun in the summer.

 Durham receives a lot of rain in the summer.
 Asheville gets a good bit of rain this time of year.
 In July, Asheville usually receives around the same amount of rain as Durham.
 Asheville gets 5.4 inches (137 mm) of rain, while Durham receives 5.1 inches (129 mm) of rain each month for the summer.